AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2020/06/harrell-davis-double-mad-outlier-detector.md

 Now we mark all values that exceed $ \textrm{Upper} $ as outliers.
 In our cases, the outlier set is (2000, 2001, 2002).

-### Adopting to bimodal distributions with the Harrell-Davis quantile estimator
+### Adjusting to bimodal distributions with the Harrell-Davis quantile estimator

 The MAD formula involves the median estimation.
-Unfortunately, the most common ["straightforward"](https://en.wikipedia.org/wiki/Median#Finite_data_set_of_numbers) approach to calculate the median value is not always robust enough.
+Unfortunately, the most common ["straightforward"](https://en.wikipedia.org/wiki/Median#Finite_data_set_of_numbers) approach to calculating the median value is not always robust enough.
 Consider the following sample: (4, 10, 15, 18, 19, 20, 501, 502, 503, 504, 3000).
 The straightforward sample median value is 20.